MicrosoftDocs/ai-builder/ai-builder-docs/interpret-confidence-score.md

 **Q: How the confidence score is calculated?**

-A: The confidence score is calculated based on the properties of each field during training, like content, location.
+A: The confidence score is calculated based on data characteristics observed in the training samples, such as how frequently this field has corresponding value present, as well as the specific document used during prediction.Some properties are dataset specific, while others are field specific.
+These properties are then utilized to calculate confidence scores for each field.

 **Q: Is it possible to see a confidence score for tables in Fixed templates document?**